AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 Alternatively, you can use ![FilterAdd](/help/assets/icons/FilterAdd.svg) to create a quick segment.

-See [Quick segments](/help/components/segments/seg-quick.md) for how to create and manage quick segments
+See [Quick segments](/help/components/segments/seg-quick.md) for how to create and manage quick segments.

 ### Drop-down menu